sah-spence/sah-spence/README.md

 - 👋 Hi, I’m @sah-spence
 - 👀 I’m interested in FED & UX
 - 🌱 I’m currently learning JS amoungst other things
-- 📫 Best place to reach me is here
+- 📫 Best place to reach me is here on github

 <!---
 sah-spence/sah-spence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.